v-morello/riptide/README.md

 make all
 ```

-And then make sure that the parent directory to the riptide repository ("~/software" in this example) is in the PYTHONPATH.
+And then make sure that the base directory of the riptide repository ("~/software/riptide" in this example) is in the PYTHONPATH.

 ### Docker image